aftermarketpl/aftermarketpl-php2js/README.md

 * The resulting JavaScript code should be human-readable and easily correspond to the input PHP code, so that it can be easily inspected and debugged by humans.

 ## Limitations
-Since it is not a general purpose transpiler, there are limits on what the transpiler acceps.
+Since it is not a general purpose transpiler, there are limits on what the transpiler accepts.
 If it encounters PHP code which it cannot transpile properly, it will normally throw an exception, although in some edge cases it can produce JavaScript code from PHP code it should theoretically not support; such code is not guaranteed to run properly.

 At this point the transpiler will convert most of **inline** PHP code, which does not contain any function or class definitions.
 Thus, the following sample PHP code will translate nicely to JavaScript:
 ```php